ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 ### Python

 You will need to install python on your development computer.
-ArPiRobot robots currently use Python `3.11`, thus it is recommended to install this version of python on your development computer (note: you can have multiple versions of python installed).
+ArPiRobot robots currently use Python `3.11`.
+It is recommended to install the same python version, or a newer version, on your development computer.

-??? info "Windows Install Instructions"
-    1. Search for "Powershell" in the start menu and open "Windows Powershell"

-    2. Copy the following command

-    ```sh
-    scoop bucket add versions
-    ```

-    3. Right click in the powershell windows to paste it

-    4. Press enter to run the command

-    5. Wait for the command to finish

-    6. Copy the following command

-    ```sh
-    scoop install python311
-    ```

-    7. Right click in the powershell windows to paste it

-    8. Press enter to run the command

-    5. Wait for scoop to finish installing the requested packages

-??? info "macOS Install Instructions"
-    1. Open Terminal (search for it in launchpad or open finder and go to `Applications > Utilities > Terminal`)

-    2. Copy the following command

-    ```sh
-    brew install python@3.11
-    ```

-    3. Paste it in the terminal window (CMD+V or right click > paste)

-    4. Press enter to run the command

-    5. Wait for brew to finish installing the requested packages
+For Windows and macOS, you can download and install python from [python.org](https://www.python.org/).
+Alternatively, you can use scoop (on Windows) or brew (on macOS) if you already set them up to install C++ tools.

+For Linux, your distribution will likely include `python3`, however it may be an older version (check with `python3 --version` in a terminal).
+If it is, some distributions provide packages for multiple python versions, sometimes third parties provide newer versions (eg [deadsnakes ppa for Ubuntu](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa)), and if all else fails, you may need to build python from source.

-??? info "Linux Install Instructions"
+??? info "Linux Building from Source"
-    Linux distributions usually include python, but it may not be version `3.11`.
-You can check the python version by running `python3 --version` in a terminal.
-If the version is `3.11.x` (x can be any number), you have python `3.11`.

-    If you do not have python `3.11`, ideally you should install it (you can use a different version of python on your development computer, but error detection may not work properly if you do).

-    How you install specific versions of python depends on your Linux distribution

-    **Ubuntu:** The [deadsnakes ppa](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) may have the version of python you need.
-Python 3.11 packages are currently provided for Ubuntu 20.04 and 22.04.
-Add the ppa and run `apt install python3.11`

-    **Fedora:** Fedora often includes many python versions.
-Try installing 3.11 using `dnf install python3.11`

-    **Arch:** The aur will likely include any python version you'd ever need.
-If the system python is not 3.11, you should be able to install the `python311` aur package.

-    If you can't find the required version any other way, you may have to build from source
     ```
     wget https://www.python.org/ftp/python/3.11.9/Python-3.11.9.tar.xz
     tar -xf Python-3.11.9.tar.xz